 What you and your partner can do?

-Because of the inadequate study of vaping we really can not tell what it can bring to a pregnant woman.
-There’s a lot of research that still ongoing about vaping and its relation to pregnancy.
+Because of the inadequate study of vaping, we really can not tell what it can bring to a pregnant woman.
+There’s a lot of research that is still ongoing about vaping and its relation to pregnancy.
 The best thing you can do is have a smoking or vaping area where there’s no way a pregnant woman can inhale the vapor or smoke from the vape.

 Here at theAsianparent Philippines, it’s important for us to give information that is correct, significant, and timely.
 But this doesn’t serve as an alternative for medical advise or medical treatment.
 TheAsianparent Philippines is not responsible to those that would choose to drink medicines based on information from our website.
 If you have any doubts, we recommend to consult your doctor for clearer information.